isomerpages/cda-corp/_who-we-are/International Collaborations.md

 Infectious Diseases.
 Through this Memorandum of Understanding, I am hopeful that we can join forces to foster innovation, collaboration, and enhance infectious disease research within our countries and across our region.”</p>
-<p>Executive Director of the National Centre for Infectious Diseases, Professor
+<p>Executive Director of the CDA, Professor Vernon Lee says, “We are proud
-Vernon Lee says, “We are proud to partner a world-renowned institution like the Kirby Institute in strengthening our capabilities in infectious disease research and implementation science in topics such as respiratory infections, antimicrobial resistance and HIV.
+to partner a world-renowned institution like the Kirby Institute in strengthening our capabilities in infectious disease research and implementation science in topics such as respiratory infections, antimicrobial resistance and HIV.
 We are also looking forward to exchanging knowledge and information on disease control programmes through this partnership.”</p>
 <p></p>